 Define success realistically: no stomach issues and effects reasonably close to the label.

-Perfect preservation isn't the goal—safe consumption with decent experience is.
+Perfect preservation isn't the goal.
+A comfortable, enjoyable experience is.

-Many users actually prefer this mellower experience for evening use.
+Many people actually prefer this mellower experience for evening use.

 Why Expiration Dates on Edibles Are Conservative